Tartan-AUV/tauv-mono/README.md

 If the above `catkin build` command fails, try toubleshooting using these answers: https://github.com/catkin/catkin_tools/issues/525

-# The Setup Script - THIS NEEDS TO BE FIXED
+# The Setup Script (DOES THIS EVEN WORK???)
-You need to `source devel/setup.zsh` every time you build and every time you open a terminal.
+~~You need to `source devel/setup.zsh` every time you build and every time you open a terminal.
 This is annoying.
 Consider adding:
 ```bash
 source <path to TAUV-ROS-Packages/aliases.sh>
 tauvsh